12 Larry Baby

 I understood her position.
 Then again, from my point of view, it's equally inconceivable that Susan could have known me for five minutes and not gone down on me.
 It's all perspective.
 Her liaison with Larry Baby lands her on the bill at the Tuesday night readings.

 We get past my awkward initial appearance chez Fagin.
 Measurable progress is made on the novel.
 My manners improve.
 Susan rewards my behavioral modifications by preparing elaborate macrobiotic fare—that seemed liberating for her, especially since I'm pretty sure that socialist cuisine is banned throughout thoroughbred country.
 I earn points by washing the dishes.
 That eliminates chauvinist from Susan's shitlist.
-My predeliction for basking in self-esteem still appears.
+My predeliction for basking in self-esteem still remains.

 Fagin also edits Bombay Gin, the Naropa poetry magazine distributed to every hip bookstore from Berkeley to Boston.
 Everyone who's anyone is submitting something for it.
 Intriguing.
 Even though I've remained steadfastly comatose through most of the poetry readings, it would have been simple enough to feign some angst, identity conflict, rage, Oedipal cravings, fatherly slights, guilt, neurosis, psychosis, or sexual ambiguity—nutrients successful poets feed on.
 But I don't.
 Itemizing the sphincter muscle's manifold splendors would be the surefire ploy for inclusion.
 Nope.
 Too easy.